|

 501. inception

-an event that is a beginning; a first part or stage of subsequent events
+an event that is a beginning

 502. inconsistent

-displaying a lack of consistency
+displaying a lack of regularity

 503. individual